arangodb/docs-hugo/site/content/3.10/aql/execution-and-performance/query-statistics.md

 menuTitle: Query statistics
 weight: 5
 description: >-
-  Query statistics
+  All queries that have successfully run to completion return statistics about the execution
 archetype: default
 ---
-A query that has been executed will always return execution statistics.
 Execution statistics can be retrieved by calling `getExtra()` on the cursor.
 The statistics are returned in the return value's `stats` attribute:

 ```js
 ---